LelsersLasers/Applied-Comp-Sci/Conja-Madoodle/README.md

 BUY NOW! :)

 # Features
-- "One Column" design
+- "One Column"ish design for main page and all products page
+- "Three Column"ish design for the per product pages
 - Multiple pages:
     - Main page
         - Account menu pops out from side
         - And picture color changes
     - basic edition page / pro page
         - Add to cart button change text
-        - Clicking a small picture focuses it
+        - Clicking a small picture enlarges it
     - all products page
         - with working filters
         - (also had account menu pop out)